vembrane/vembrane/README.md

 Handling missing/optional values in fields other than INFO or FORMAT can be done by checking for None, e.g `ID is not None`.

+### Auxiliary files
+`vembrane` supports additional files, such as lists of genes or ids with the `--aux NAME path/to/file` option.
+The file should contain one item per line and is parsed as a set.
+For example `vembrane filter --aux genes genes.txt "ANN['SYMBOL'] in AUX['genes']" variants.vcf` will keep only records where the annotated symbol is in the set specified in `genes.txt`.

 ## `vembrane table`

 In addition to the `filter` subcommand, vembrane (`≥ 0.5`) also supports writing tabular data with the `table` subcommand.